 Myth 2, Older minds are not as bright as younger minds.
 Tell that to XXX the founder of Home Depot who, upon his retirement thought it would be a good idea to make it easier for (homeowners and people in the construction business too) to go buy their tools and materials in one place.
 Remember the pre-Big Box days?
 There was a mom & pop hardware store you’d go to, and a lumberyard for materials.
-But for specialty items like professional grade tools, plumbing & electrical equipment, you had to go to several different specialty stores.
+But for specialty items like professional grade tools and plumbing equipment, you had to go to several different specialty stores.
 The success of the box stores has all but drive the small hardware stores off the map wherever they appear.
 The fierce competition between Lowes and HD has hastened the demise of those small stores.
 In most cases, if a Home Depot ones in a good location, a bigger, fancier Lowes will pop up nearby.
 In our quest for everything bigger, better, faster, the “Home Improvement Heaven and “Construction Cafeteria” lure of these stores is very appealing –l and lucrative for these giant corporations.
 (Now, if I could just find someone to competently ANSWER MY QUESTIONS when I go in there, I’d be a happy camper).
 But I digress.

 Myth 3, Older people are non-productive.
 In an age of mergers and acquisitions, downsizing and layoffs, an new trend is starting.
 Managers and HR departments are starting to re-hire the experienced employees they let go a few years ago, recognizing that they can be more productive than the young bucks.
 Turns out there is some great gray matter in those graying heads.
 They can substitute their years of experience for the expensive training needed by the young employees.
 It turns out that and veteran employees can more easily (read: cheaply) be ramped up to speed on the new product lines – and even the new computer skills than anyone thought.
 The nature of the hiring market has changed, of course, and those re-hired may be brought in on a contract or consulting basis, not as full-blown employees, but it is still a win-win.
 Experienced and productive.
 Imagine that.